JessMair/Tots-Play/README.md

 ## Fonts

 I used google fonts to discover and use fonts that I felt portrayed a playful yet well organised impression.
+I decided on Playtone One for the headings and Source Sans Pro as these two fonts compliment one another, whilst achieving my goal for the type of impression I want the fonts to portray.

 # Technologies used